-These researchers wanted to find a much simpler formula that can calculate the fat percentage, without having to do all sorts of difficult measurements and calculations.
+So the researchers wanted to find a much more effective and simpler way to calculate the fat percentage of athletes and the general public.
 They used data from over 12 thousand Americans collected in the National Health and Nutrition Examination Survey [NHANES] to generate over 3 Hundred formulas that could estimate how much fat someone has by using measurements such as body weight, height and waist circumference.

 The researchers then tested the formulas on a database of over 3 Thousand Americans, and checked which formula gave the most accurate estimate.

 And the winner is…